nilx/io_png/README.txt

 On Linux, these library can be installed by the package manager.
 On Mac OSX, you can use Fink: http://www.finkproject.org/.
 On Windows, you can use GnuWin32: http://gnuwin32.sourceforge.net/.

+# COMPILATION

+Compile io_png.c with the same compiler used for the other source files of your project.
+C and C++ compilers are possible. io_png has been tested with gcc, icc, suncc, pathcc, tcc and nwcc.

+You can compile the example codes located in the example folder using the provided makefile, with the `make` command.

+## LOCAL LIBRARIES

+If libpng is not installed on your system, of if you prefer a local static build, a mechanism is available to automatically download, build and include libpng in your program:

+1. run `make libpng`;
+   this uses the makefiles from the `libs` folder to download and compile libpng and zlib, and builds the libraries into `libs/build`;
+2. use the "-DIO_PNG_LOCAL_LIBPNG -I./libs/build/include" options to compile
+   io_png.c;
+3. add ./libs/build/lib/libpng.a ./libs/build/lib/libz.a to the list of
+  files being linked into your program

+This is automatically handled in the provided makefile for the example code example/readpng.c; simply use the `make LOCAL_LIBS=1` command instead of `make`.

 # USAGE